-- The folly of relying on Wikipedia – If your company has a Wikipedia page, it will usually have a knowledge panel.
-However, getting a Wikipedia page can’t be your only strategy toward getting a knowledge panel: if Wikipedia admins ever delete your page, the knowledge panel will disappear.
-Furthermore, if the information on Wikipedia is wrong, that could be problematic.
-For example, in 2018, the knowledge panel for the Californian Republican party briefly listed the party’s ideology as Nazism; a verified Google user tweeted that this occurred because someone edited the organization’s Wikipedia page.
-“Both Wikipedia & Google have systems that routinely catch such vandalism,” Google SearchLiason (@searchliason) tweeted, “But these didn’t work in this case.”
-The erroneous information appeared in thousands of search results before it was corrected.
+- The folly of relying on Wikipedia – Learning how to get a Google knowledge panel can be more challenging than simply understanding how your company’s Wikipedia page works.
+Most companies with an established Wikipedia page will usually feature an integrated knowledge panel as well.
+However, getting a Wikipedia page cannot be your sole strategy for obtaining a knowledge panel: if Wikipedia admins ever delete your page, your knowledge panel will also vanish.
+Furthermore, inaccurate information on Wikipedia could prove problematic.
+In 2018, the California Republican party’s knowledge panel briefly listed their ideology as Nazism; this was due to someone editing its Wikipedia page.
+According to Google SearchLiason (@searchliason), both organizations usually detect such vandalism but these systems failed in this instance.
+As a result, inaccurate information appeared in thousands of search results before being corrected.

-- The danger of misinformation – People complain that getting false information removed from the knowledge panel is a cumbersome process that can take months or even years.
-Bad actors can potentially exploit the algorithms.
-For example, in 2018, the knowledge panel for French president Emmanuel Macron contained an anti-Semitic nickname before it was brought to Google’s attention and removed.
+- The danger of misinformation – People complain that getting false information removed from Google’s knowledge panel can be a lengthy and laborious process that could take months or even years.
+Just getting access to this platform is only the beginning; bad actors could potentially exploit its algorithms as demonstrated in 2018, when French president Emmanuel Macron’s knowledge panel contained an anti-Semitic nickname before it was brought to Google’s attention and removed.

 Loaded Media is All About Google Knowledge Panels